 NOTE: Important!
 With KeeneticOS versions below 3.4.3 for better compatibility, you should use the WPA2 network protection protocol when roaming is enabled; otherwise, in WPA2+WPA3 mode, devices may prefer WPA3 and lose seamless transitions.
 FT is supported in WPA3 mode with version 3.4.3 and above.

 In some cases, due to the Band Steering mechanism, a mobile client can automatically switch from the 5 GHz to 2.4 range, where the connection speed will be lower.
 It is a typical situation because the 5 GHz band coverage is less than 2.4 GHz due to fundamental physical reasons.
 For example, even a concrete wall can be an insurmountable obstacle in the 5 GHz signal range.
-Suppose you walked behind a wall, the 5 GHz signal strength of the access point dropped to -80 dBm, the client will automatically switch to the 2.4 GHz band, where the signal strength is sufficient for the connection to work.
-But in this case, the connection speed will drop, because in this range the standard speed is lower.
+Suppose you walked behind a wall, the 5 GHz signal strength of the access point dropped to -80 dBm, the client will automatically switch to the 2.4 GHz band, where the signal strength is sufficient for the connection work.
+But in this case, the connection speed will drop because the standard speed is lower in this range.

 Alternatively, use different names for 2.4 GHz and 5 GHz networks (by default, Keenetic dual-band models have the same Wi-Fi network names preconfigured).
 And then manually connect your home network devices to the required range.